skipto-landmarks-headings/page-script-5/README.md

 ### Version 5.1.3
 * Minor edits to license to make version authorship clearer.
-* Restore `containerElement` configutation option to allow the author to use SkipTo without creating a navigation landmark.
+* Restore `containerElement` configuration option to allow the author to use SkipTo without creating a navigation landmark.

 ### Version 5.1.2
 * Fixed bug computing accessible name when CSS ::before or ::after is used.